Aishwarya-Raj99/VAE_Implementation/README.md

-Variational Autoencoder (VAE) Implementation using Keras This project demonstrates the implementation of a Variational Autoencoder (VAE) using Keras.
+Variational Autoencoder (VAE) Implementation using Keras:
+This project demonstrates the implementation of a Variational Autoencoder (VAE) using Keras.
 The VAE is trained on the MNIST dataset and is capable of generating new handwritten digits by sampling from the latent space.

 Introduction: